tensorchiefs/dl_course_2018/docs/index.md

 For the hands-on part you could install anaconda ([details and installation instruction](anaconda.md)) or use the provided a docker container ([details and installation instruction](docker.md)).

+To easily follow the course please make sure that you are familiar with the some [basic math and python skills](prerequistites.md).

 ## Other resources
 We took inspiration (and sometimes slides / figures) from the following resources.